High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 - Prep the quinoa (can be done ahead): Rinse 1/2 cup dry quinoa and cook in 1 cup water for 15 minutes.
 Fluff with a fork.

 - Cook your protein: Season chicken breast with salt, pepper, and garlic powder.
-Cook in a pan for 6-7 minutes per side until internal temperature reaches 165°F.
+Cook in a pan for 6-7 minutes per side until the internal temperature reaches 165°F.

 - Prepare vegetables: Wash and chop your greens.
 Slice the avocado just before serving to prevent browning.